microsoft/fabricrealtimelab/modules/module01.md

 ![One Lake Active](../images/module01/kqlonelakeactive.png)

-## 2. Send data from the EventStream to the KQL database
+## 2. Send data from the Eventstream to the KQL database

-Navigate back to the EventStream created in the previous module.
-Our data should be arriving into our EventStream, and we'll now configure the data to be ingested into the KQL database we created above.
-On the EventStream, click on New destination and select KQL Database:
+Navigate back to the Eventstream created in the previous module.
+Our data should be arriving into our Eventstream, and we'll now configure the data to be ingested into the KQL database we created above.
+On the Eventstream, click on New destination and select KQL Database:

 ![Eventstream](../images/module01/eventstream-kql.png)